Rifushigi/zta-poc/CODEBASE_OVERVIEW.md

 - **mTLS:** All service-to-service traffic is encrypted and authenticated.
 - **JWT Authentication:** All API calls require valid JWTs from Keycloak.
 - **RBAC & OPA Policies:** Centralized, auditable, and versioned authorization logic.
-- **Rate Limiting:** API Gateway and backend both enforce rate limits.
+- **Rate Limiting:** Express Gateway and backend both enforce rate limits.
 - **Audit Logging:** All sensitive actions are logged and shipped to ELK.
 - **Secrets Management:** All sensitive credentials are injected via Docker secrets, never hardcoded.
 - **CORS & Security Headers:** Strict CORS, Helmet, and custom headers in backend.